SteffenSenchyna/syslog/README.md

 If the severity level of an incoming message is critical (severity <= 3), an alert will be sent to the Discord channel specified in the DISCORDURL environment variable.
 The alert will include the device IP address, severity level, and the message.

 ## Environmental Variables
+Create a .env file in the root directory of the project and set the following environment variables:
 ```
 MONGOURL=<MongoDB URL>
 DISCORDURL=https://discord.com/api/webhooks/<your_webhook_url>